gbih/Kubernetes-study-notes-v2/chp15_statefulsets/set1524_pvc_retention_policy/README.md

 ```

-The kube-apiserver file should looks like this:
+The kube-apiserver file should look like this:

 ```
 --cert-dir=${SNAP_DATA}/certs